LAWRENCE D. W. SCHMIDT

 Schmidt’s research tackles these questions by a combination of quantitative models and empirical work.
 This work leverages, and often creates, novel microeconomic datasets, advanced econometric methods, and cutting-edge tools for textual analysis.
 He specializes in working large, administrative datasets capturing detailed, longitudinal information on millions of firms and workers.
 His work often features quantitative models that help make sense of the data and better understand financial market dynamics, evaluate welfare, and inform better economic policy.

-His research has appeared in the American Economic Review, the Journal of Finance, and the Review of Financial Studies, among other outlets, and his research has won multiple awards, including the 2015 AQR Top Finance Graduate Award.
+His research has appeared in the American Economic Review, the Journal of Finance, and the Review of Financial Studies, among other outlets, and his research has won multiple awards, including the 2015 AQR Top Finance Graduate Award and the 2024 Dimensional Fund Advisors First Prize Award for the best capital markets paper in the Journal of Finance.
 Schmidt holds a BA from the University of California, Santa Barbara, and PhD and MA degrees in Economics from the University of California, San Diego.
 Prior to joining the faculty at MIT Sloan, Schmidt was an Assistant Professor in the Kenneth C. Griffin Department of Economics at the University of Chicago and a senior consultant at Navigant Consulting, Inc.

 Academic Positions